harmony-one/h/progress/alaina-furstenberg.md

 2025 Goals:

+In 2025, my primary goal at Harmony is to enhance our marketing by integrating AI-driven agents to streamline content creation and community engagement on platforms like X. I’ve started this journey with a Jensen Huang account, refining the approach and planning to scale it to Harmony once I’m confident in its impact.
+These agents will support dynamic interactions, trend-driven content, and personalized outreach, improving Harmony’s marketing as AI and crypto continue to merge in 2025.

+In addition to this, I have a goal to lean heavier into meme culture to promote products like Pump ONE.
+By analyzing the marketing methods of successful meme tokens, I’ll identify key strategies that drive community engagement and virality.
+Using these insights, I’ll craft a campaign for Harmony that mirrors these effective approaches, specifically tailored to promote Pump ONE.

+From a design perspective, I plan to further integrate AI tools into my workflow to enhance our X and Substack content.
+In addition to the AI tools I already use, I want to lean heavier into video generation tools like Runway, Pika, and OpenAI’s Sora.

 ---

 2024-12-09 Mon: Sync with the pump one eng team, will begin beta testing tomorrow.
 Continuation of the docs and disclaimer, based off pump.fun's.
-Elonxcountry quote tweet.
+Creation of jensenxcountry account, locating 2 talks to create shorts from.
 Finalization of 3 goals in 2025.

 ---